Chr15w1986/Python_PP3/README.md

         `Do you want to restart the game?
 [Y/N]`
         If the user inputs `y`, the game restarts to the User vs AI with the original input difficulty.
-        If the user inputs `n` the game ends with a message `Thank you for playing Numberex!`
+        If the user inputs `n` the game ends with a message `Thank you for playing Numberex!`.
+Outcome: `Fulfilled.`

 ## FLOWCHART